giulong/spectrum/docs/README.md

 # Highlight WebElements

-For debugging purposes, it might be useful to highlight the web elements your test interacts with, such as input fields and buttons.
+For debugging purposes or in general to have a visual feedback, it might be useful to highlight the web elements your test interacts with.
 You just need to configure this:

 {% include copyCode.html %}